 “We haven’t looked deeper [at this issue] but in low-income countries, the cold chain is not fully assured because of lack of access to energy,” Martina Otto from Unep told BBC News.

 Food waste biodegrades quickly; much of the rest of our trash does not.
 And, in many cases, it turns into a poisonous, liquidy mess.
-Leachate, a toxic sludge produced when rainwater filters through landfills, can contain high levels of lead, mercury, and arsenic.
+This toxic sludge, called leachate, is produced when rainwater filters through landfills, and it can contain high levels of lead, mercury, and arsenic.

 Many municipalities now line landfills with plastic liners or clay barriers to slow and prevent leachate.
 But it’s not always effective.
 A growing number of states now require two forms of barriers.
 But even that’s just a temporary stop to the inevitable.
 According to Peter Blair, an attorney with environmental nonprofit Conservation Law Foundation, “it’s not a matter of if it will leak, but rather when” a landfill will leachate.